ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 In the folder, you'll see that there are three manifest files (named 'hCov-19_isolate_\*_manifest.txt', where \* is a number between 1 and 3); one for each of the 3 example sample data files.
 The manifest files contain information about the corresponding sequence, including the name of the FASTA file containing that sequence.

-There are 6 files in the folder `$WORKSHOP/data/sequences/`; one FASTA sequence file and one chromosome list file for each of the three samples.
+There are 6 files in the subfolder in the example data `$WORKSHOP/data/sequences/`; one FASTA sequence file and one chromosome list file for each of the three samples.
 The chromosome list file defines the list of 'chromosomes', in the case of SARS-CoV-2, we simply list the sequences as 'chromosome 1'.
-Sequences must have a unique name within the submission that is provided in the FASTA files.
-It is essential that the sequence names are consistent between files, for example, the chromosome list file must refer to the chromosome sequences using the unique sequence names.
+Please remember that the sequences must be given a unique name within the submission that is provided in the FASTA files.
+It is also essential that the sequence names are consistent between files, for example, the chromosome list file must refer to the chromosome sequences using the unique sequence names.

-#### How to prepare manifest files
+#### Prepare manifest files

 Manifest files, which provide information about data files, need to be prepared before a submission.
 Manifest files comprise of two columns separated by a tab (or any white-space characters).
 The first column contains a field name, whilst the second contains the corresponding value.
 The following metadata field names can be used in the manifest file: